 Top Tips for Cycling Saddle Comfort!

-Poor saddle comfort is the most common reason deterring people from cycling.
+Poor saddle comfort is a common issue in cycling.
 Many cyclists also consider saddle pain just part of riding a bike.
-However, if you’re bike and saddle is set up correctly, you wont have to put up with pain down there!
-When you are uncomfortable or poorly supported on your saddle, you may also begin to get hand numbness or neck and shoulder pain.
+However; if you’re bike and saddle is set up correctly, you wont have to put up with pain down there!
+When you are uncomfortable or poorly supported on your saddle, you may also get hand numbness or neck and shoulder pain.

 Most people blame their saddle as soon as they get pain or numbness while cycling.
 Read on to learn why this is often not the case!

-Dan Davis is a physiotherapist, exercise physiologist and bikefit expert and shares the top reasons your bike seat (aka saddle) might not be working for you and how to improve your saddle comfort!
+Julie Pham is a physiotherapist, podiatrist and bikefit expert.
+She is also a passionate cyclist and triathlete competing in the 2024 Tour of Margaret River in the Star Physio Allstars Team and a regular in the WA Triathlon Scene.
+Julie shares the top reasons your bike seat (aka saddle) might not be working for you and how to improve your saddle comfort!

 1. Where you’re sitting on the saddle changes comfort.